Darlene Love: Later career

 In 1988, Love released the album Paint Another Picture, which included an update of her old hit "He's Sure the Man I Love", by Mann and Weill, as well as a ballad written especially for her, "I've Never Been the Same," by Judy Wieder.
 The album did not make the US charts.
 In 1990, Cher invited Love and her sister Edna Wright as her background vocalists for the Heart of Stone Tour.
-Love released a minor single in 1992 with "All Alone on Christmas", written and composed by Steven Van Zandt, which can be found on the Home Alone 2: Lost in New York soundtrack.
+Love released a minor single in 1992 with "All Alone on Christmas", written by Steven Van Zandt, which can be found on the Home Alone 2: Lost in New York soundtrack.
 The song was also included in the British film Love Actually.
 Love also contributed vocals to the soundtrack of the film Jingle All the Way.

 In 1993, Love sued Spector for unpaid royalties and was awarded $250,000.

-Love alongside Rob Hoerburger, editor and writer for the New York Times wrote her autobiography titled My Name Is Love, published in 1998.
+Love, alongside Rob Hoerburger, editor and writer for the New York Times, wrote her autobiography titled My Name Is Love, published in 1998.
 In the memoir, Love writes about her life in the music industry, her years of struggle, and her present projects.

 Love continues to do a Christmas show every year in New York City, which is always capped by "Christmas (Baby Please Come Home)".
 In 2007, she released It's Christmas of Course, an album of Christmas-themed cover versions including "Happy Xmas (War is Over)" by John Lennon and Yoko Ono and "Thanks for Christmas" by XTC.
 Love performed with Bruce Springsteen and the E-Street Band in November 2009 at the Rock and Roll Hall of Fame 25th Anniversary Concert at Madison Square Garden.